 In practical terms, this means:

-- Fewer women are called back for additional views that turn out to be nothing.
+- Fewer people may be called back for additional views that prove benign.

 How is the procedure different from a 2D mammogram?